fbpx

 How To Get from Florence to Chianti by Train

 From Firenze Santa Maria Novella station, hop on a direct Trenitalia REG train to Siena FS station.
-It’s a 90-minute journey and there are around 30 trains traveling this route every day.
+It’s a 90-minute journey with around 30 trains traveling this route daily.
 Tickets start from €9.80.

 When you arrive in Siena, take the 125 bus from Siena – Ferrovia right outside the station.
 It’s heading towards La Villa Inversione, but you’ll alight the bus after around 30 minutes at Castellina Paese Consorzi.
 This is exactly where you need to be!